 Advocacy

-With special consultative status at the United Nations, we engage directly with policymakers, NGOs, and global institutions to drive practical change.
-We translate our evidence-based insights into actionable recommendations, bridging the gap between academic research and international policy.
-We don’t just research change – we advocate for it at the highest levels, leveraging our UN status to give voice to scholarly insights in international policy arenas.
+With Special Consultative Status at the United Nations, we engage directly with policymakers, NGOs, and global institutions to promote practical change.
+We translate evidence-based insights into actionable recommendations, bridging the gap between academic research and international policy.
+Rather than only conducting research, we also advocate for change at the international level – leveraging our UN status to bring scholarly perspectives into global policy debates.

 International Statement